“Engaging and empowering.” —STARRED review, Nonstop Reader

 “A solid chapter book laced with themes of cultural confidence and family.”- Kirkus Reviews

-“An emotionally intelligent, straightforwardly told family story, it’s the first installment of a series centered on Anne and- Publishers Weekly
+“An emotionally intelligent, straightforwardly told family story, it’s the first installment of a series centered on Anne and her siblings.”- Publishers Weekly